-Sharon Cornelissen is a Ph.D. candidate in the Department of Sociology at Princeton University.
-She received her Master in Sociology at the New School for Social Research, and a Bachelor in Liberal Arts at University College Utrecht, in the Netherlands.
+Sharon Cornelissen is a Postdoctoral Fellow at Harvard University’s Joint Center for Housing Studies.
+She received her Ph.D. and M.A. in Sociology at Princeton University, her M.A. in Sociology at the New School for Social Research, and a B.A. in Liberal Arts at University College Utrecht in the Netherlands.

-You can contact her at sjcc [at] princeton.edu
+You can contact her at sharon_cornelissen [at] harvard.edu